Cheesecake Disaster or Success? Our Experts Weigh in on Cream Cheese vs. Spread

 Once combined, add the rest of the ingredients.

-There is one further question as regards using cream cheese spreads for cheesecake – will it actually set?
+There is one further question as regards using cream cheese spreads for cheesecake – will it be set?

 The lighter, softer texture of the spread doesn’t set easily, and you may need to add a small amount of gelatin to the recipe to encourage the process.